About

 Then life happened.
 I became a journalist with big ambitions and forgot everything about Italy and wine.
 I worked as a political speechwriter at top government level, facilitator, and brand consultant — until wine rediscovered me.

-To pay the rent after two years of global lockdown, I started working at Enoteka, a small Italian wine shop in Helsingør, Denmark.
+To pay the rent after two years of global lock-down, I started working part time at Enoteka, a small Italian wine shop in Elsinore, Denmark.
 Within months, everything from my childhood clicked into place, and I knew I had to find a way to combine wine and journalism to tell the stories about the people behind the wine.

 MotoVino Adventures grew organically out of that moment.